Skip to content

 FreeBSD💻💻

-Currently, static php cli supports PHP versions 8.1 to 8.4, and theoretically supports PHP 8.0 and earlier versions.
-Simply select the earlier version when downloading.
+Currently, static-php-cli supports PHP versions 8.2 ~ 8.5, and theoretically supports PHP 8.1 and earlier versions, just select the earlier version when downloading.
 However, due to some extensions and special components that have stopped supporting earlier versions of PHP, static-php-cli will not explicitly support earlier versions.
 We recommend that you compile the latest PHP version possible for a better experience.

 Released under the MIT License.